 What about keeping records?

 In order to apply VAT to the margin on the sale of goods, you need to be able to identify not only what the selling price is, but also what the purchase cost was, so that you can work out the margin on which you’re applying the VAT.
-In order to do that, you need to keep special stock records – very detailed records – of each individual item which you buy and sell.
+In order to do that, you need to keep detailed stock records of each individual item you buy and sell.

 Eligibility and restrictions